-The results from the National Senior Certificate (NSC) examinations of 2020, 2021 and 2022 attest to the higher participation of older learners in school during the pandemic.
+The results from the National Senior Certificate (NSC) examinations of 2020 and 2021 attest to the higher participation of older learners in school.
 Although the NSC pass rates were slightly lower in 2020 and 2021 than in 2019, there were more candidates, more passes and more bachelor passes than ever before.
 The main reason for this appears to be that grade repetition policies were relaxed in response to the disruptions of 2020 - indeed the GHS data reported here shows much lower rates than usual of children repeating a grade in 2021 - and this may have encouraged more candidates than usual to remain in school and write the NSC examination.
 The fact that many of these "additional" NSC candidates ultimately passed, perhaps reveals that the traditional patterns of high grade repetition in grades 10 and 11, and selectivity in who enters the NSC examinations may have been inefficient.
 It should also be noted that grade 12 was least affected by school closures and that government implemented an unusually intensive set of support interventions in an attempt to give these learners the best chance of a fair opportunity in the NSC examinations.
-There was however an increase in grade repetition rates in 2022, though they were still lower than in 2019.

 The most negative impact of the pandemic on education has been the learning that was foregone due to substantial losses in available teaching time in 2020 and 2021.
 The DBE has led the way, not only locally but also internationally, in measuring and reporting on the impacts of the pandemic on learning outcomes.
 Several large datasets (though none nationally representative) have all pointed to substantial learning losses.
 The Early Grade Reading Study (EGRS) data from the North West Province, for example, showed that reading outcomes for grade 4 children in 2021 were lower than reading outcomes on the exact same metric were for grade 3 children in 2018 (before the pandemic).
 This implies that more than a full years' worth of learning was foregone as a result of the pandemic.
 Data from the Western Cape systemic assessments also suggest large learning losses in the early grades, especially in mathematics and in lower quintile schools where remote learning options were less likely to be available during the pandemic.
-South Africa's performance in the Progress in International Reading Literacy Study (PIRLS) of 2021 was lower than it had been in 2016, confirming the negative impact of the pandemic-related disruptions on learning.
 The negative impact on ECD attendance, as shown in this report, may also have had a negative effect on early learning.
 These negative impacts on early learning outcomes will probably be the most enduring legacy of the pandemic on education in South Africa, and may impact on dropping out and NSC results in years to come.